Poll: Why did you visit my profile? Vote Now!

 I accept review requests, but for the sake of both of us, read this to make sure everything goes smooth.

 1. Don't ask me to review multiple stories.
 It's useless to review more than one of your stories because I'll undoubtedly have the same commentary for them.
 You can ask me to review another story afterwards, but don't do it right away if you don't want to get similar advice several times.
+It's better for you to let the previous advice sink in, take it into consideration when writing a new chapter/story, and ask me to review that somewhere down the line.

 I don't always accept requests.
 It depends on how much you want me to beta, how much time I have, and so on.